bhelx/below-c-level/content/time-and-place.md

 ## Next Meeting

-Our April 2023 meeting will be Tuesday, 4th.
+Our May 2023 meeting will be Tuesday, 2nd.

 ## Location